Ferreira (footballer, born 1986)

 Leandro Ferreira Pessoa (born 15 July 1986), simply known as Ferreira, is a Brazilian professional footballer who plays as a midfielder for Atlético Cajazeirense.

 Career

-Born in São Caetano do Sul, Ferreira became famous playing for Bolivian football teams, especially Sport Warnes, where he was Apertura champion in 2015, and for Sampaio Corrêa, where he arrived in 2019 and was part of winning four state titles, in addition to becoming the team captain with more than 160 appearances.
+Born in São Caetano do Sul, Ferreira became famous playing for Bolivian football teams, especially Sport Boys Warnes, where he was Apertura champion in 2015, and for Sampaio Corrêa, where he arrived in 2019 and was part of winning four state titles, in addition to becoming the team captain with more than 160 appearances.
 Due to several years working in the country, Ferreira also has Bolivian citizenship.

-After leaving Sampaio Corrêa, Ferreira defended the teams of Oeste, North, where he was champion of Módulo II and Atlético Cajazeirense.
+After leaving Sampaio Corrêa, Ferreira defended the teams of Oeste, North, where he was champion of Módulo II, and Atlético Cajazeirense.